William Dutton Hayward

-William Dutton Hayward (August 31, 1815 – July 10, 1891) was the founder and namesake of the city of Hayward, California.
+William Dutton Hayward (August 31, 1815 – July 10, 1891) was an American farmer and politician who was the founder and namesake of the city of Hayward, California.

-Early life
+Biography

-William grew up on his father’s farm where he was born, near Hopkinton, Massachusetts.
-In 1836 he proceeded to Georgetown, Massachusetts, and finding employment in a shoe factory there, remained about ten years.
-Also in 1836, William married Louisa Bartlett (born Lois-White Bartlett).
+Hayward was born in 1815 and raised on a farm near Hopkinton, Massachusetts.
+In 1836, he moved to Georgetown, Massachusetts, where he remained for ten years working in a shoe factory.
+He was married in 1836 to Louisa Bartlett (born Lois-White Bartlett).
 Their daughter Sarah Louise Hayward was born in 1838.
-Louisa died in 1840.
+His wife died died in 1840.